HHS Considers Restrictions on Antidepressant Use Amid Mental Health Crisis

 About VTRS

 Viatris Inc. is a global healthcare company.
+The Company markets branded and generic drugs, including complex drugs.
 The Company's segments include Developed Markets, Greater China, JANZ, and Emerging Markets.
-The Developed Markets segment comprises its operations primarily in North America and Europe.
-The Greater China segment includes its operations in China, Taiwan and Hong Kong.
-The JANZ segment reflects its operations in Japan, Australia, and New Zealand.
-The Emerging Markets segment encompasses its presence in more than 125 countries with developing markets and emerging economies, including in Asia, Africa, Eastern Europe, Latin America, and the Middle East, as well as the Company’s Antiretroviral medicines (ARV) franchise.
-Its pipeline and research and development capabilities include expertise in formulation, device development, toxicology, analytical, clinical, bioanalytical, medical affairs, product safety and risk management across a range of therapeutic areas.
-It produces oral solid doses, injectables, and products with complex dosage forms.
+Its Developed Markets segment comprises its operations primarily in North America and Europe.
+The Company's Greater China segment includes its operations in mainland China, Taiwan and Hong Kong.
+The Company's JANZ segment consists of its operations in Japan, Australia and New Zealand.
+Its Emerging Markets segment encompasses its presence in more than 125 countries with developing markets and emerging economies including in Asia, Africa, Eastern Europe, Latin America and the Middle East as well as the Company's ARV franchise.
+It produces medicines for patients across a broad range of major therapeutic areas.
+From cardiovascular health to oncology, it offers treatment options across more than 10 major therapeutic areas covering a variety of noncommunicable and infectious diseases.

 About the author